 One of the most common ways to lose Excel documents is accidental deletion.
-You are done working on an Excel document and even remember to save it, but when you want to move it to a new location on your computer; you accidentally hit “Delete” and all you hard work is gone.
+You are done working on an Excel document and even remember to save it, but when you want to move it to a new location on your computer; you accidentally hit "Delete" and all your hard work is gone.
 If this happens, you may be looking for the best way to recover the deleted excel documents.

 The truth is, there are numerous ways to recover deleted Excel documents free and in this article, we are going to share with you some of the most effective ones so you can get your Excel documents back quickly and easily.

-If you have just deleted the Excel file on your computer, the quickest and perhaps the easiest way to get them back is to hit “Ctrl + Z” on your keyboard.
-This will undo the last action, restoring the deleted file back on your computer.
-You can also right-click on the panel and select “Undo Delete” to get the file back.
+If you have just deleted the Excel file on your computer, the quickest and perhaps the easiest way to get them back is to hit "Ctrl + Z" on your keyboard.
+This will undo the last action, restoring the deleted file on your computer.
+You can also right-click on the panel and select "Undo Delete" to get the file back.

 It is important to note however that this method will only work if you do it immediately after deleting the file.

 If the deleted excel file was on your computer's hard drive, you can recover the file from the recycle bin.
 Follow these simple steps to do it;